orkaa/digitalocean-vpn/README.md

 Digitalocean-vpn makes it possible to run the instance only when needed.
 Once you have it running, you can `sleep` and then `wake` it.
 While sleeping, droplet doesn't exist - only its snapshot does.
 Snapshot storage is currently free (written on November, 2015)!

+Under the hood, docker and kylemanna/docker-openvpn (https://github.com/kylemanna/docker-openvpn) are being used.

 Prerequisites
 =============